 8-29-1794 Paris, FRA – 11-20-1880 Paris, FRA

 In 1812, Léon Cogniet enrolled at the École des Beaux-arts, where he studied with Pierre-Narcisse Guérin.
 He also worked in the studios of Jean-Victor Bertin.
-After failing an attempt to win the Prix de Rome in 1816, he won the following year with his depiction of "Helen Rescued by Castor and Pollux" and received a stipend to study at the French Academy in Rome until 1822.
+In the wake of falling flat on his try to win the Prix de Rome in 1816, he won the next year with his depiction of Helen Rescued by Castor and Pollux and got a scholarship to study at the French Academy in Rome until 1822.
 Before leaving, he had his first exhibition at the Salon.

-Between 1840 and 1860, he operated a popular painting workshop for women, directed by his sister Marie Amélie and one of his students, Catherine Caroline Thévenin, who later became his wife.
-After 1843, Léon Cogniet concentrated almost entirely on teaching, with an occasional portrait.
+From 1833 to 1835, he painted a scene from Napoleon's expedition to Egypt on a ceiling at the Louvre.
+Between 1840 and 1860, he ran a prominent painting studio only for women, directed by his sister Marie-Amélie and one student, Catherine Caroline Thévenin, who later became his wife.
+After 1843, Léon Cogniet concentrated on teaching, with an occasional portrait.

-Art Movement: Romanticism
+Art Movement: Romanticism.